PASSIONLab/HUNTRESS/README.md

 HUNTRESS is a fast heuristic for reconstructing phylogenetic trees of tumor evolution.

 The code requires Anaconda installed.
+For instructions on installation please visit https://docs.anaconda.com/anaconda/install/index.html .

+To Call the function with default arguments please use:

+python huntress.py "Input_matrix_filename" "Output_filename"

-Call this function like:
+Call this function with full argumentsas like:

 python huntress.py "Input_matrix_filename" "Output_filename" --nofcpus 8 --algorithmchoice "FPNA" --fn_fpratio 100 --fp_coeff 0.0001 --fn_coeff 0.1

 Input Matrix: The path and name of the the noisy matrix is given here.
 Output Matrix: The reconstructed error free matrix is written in Output_filename with the extension ".CFMatrix"

+Example: (Given that huntress.py is in the same folder as Demo.Sc)

+python huntress.py "Demo.SC" "Demo_out"

+The reconstructed matrix will be written in Demo_out.CFMatrix

 The format of the input matrix is as follows.